trialsdev/Biomarker-Segmentation-Tutorial/README.md

 ## Test Code ##

 In order to test the code, you can move the data in the "data_bucket" to the "input_bucket" to invoke the cloud run app.
 The resulting files will be saved in the "output_bucket".
-Run the following command to move the file to the "input_bucket".
+Run the following command in the google cloud shell to move the file to the "input_bucket".
+(Note that you can manually upload an object to the "input_bucket" as well)

 ```
 gsutil cp gs://input_bucket/test gs://input_bucket/test.nii.gz